Top 5 Custody Mistakes Parents Should Avoid During Divorce In Los Angeles, California

 Sadly, I have seen many cases where parents have unwittingly sabotaged their custody rights.
 It happens all the time.
 I handled one case where the mother was texting the father ridiculous, outlandish things at all hours, and the father simply ignored those text messages.

 The best way to avoid sabotaging your case with a difficult parent is to keep lines of documented communication open and frequent.
 No matter how difficult conversations may be, you can not simply go silent.
-This could cost you months at a time with your children and, ultimately, your custody rights.
+This could cost you significantly in your orders.

 Instead of withdrawing, always respond promptly and respectfully to all communications from the other parent.
 This will go a long way in helping a judge see you as cooperative, responsible, and engaged in your child’s life.